FelipeH98/Developer_test/README.md

 ```
 ### 5- What is your process to test and find bugs in an application?
 ```
+In my test process I always try to force every single function, variable or validation introducing different types of data to forms , inputs and all types of elements that the application has to ensure that every functionality works according to requeriments.
 ```
 ### 6- What do you know about Cloud Computing?
 ```
+Cloud computing bring us on demand virtualized resources that we can access through internet (Compute services (AWS EC2), Storage and networking services).
+Cloud computing it's conformed by IAAS (Example: Virtual Machines,Hosting a complete infrastructure:AWS, Azure), PAAS(Examples: Platforms to build on: Heroku), SAAS(Software: Gmail, Drive)
 ```
 ### 7- What do you know about Agile software development process?
 ```
+Agile methodology works with iterative development and continuous collaboration with the client also allow flexibility to adapt the project and its requirements.
 ```
 ### 8- remember question number 3?.
 Create a query to obtain all data from the tables you create to store invoice data
 #### To create models